whyspia/whyspia-journal-and-docs/mission.md

 - Then, at scale you have frens making money by taking quests from frens.
 Making money from all kinds of niche stuff that no one has ever made money from before.
 Making this a norm in the community could jumpstart an exciting future.

 - This can be done completely word of mouth; however, we plan to create technology for posting, viewing, and accepting quests.

 ---

+## learn, create, share, experiment, play 🧠

+- We want to learn.
+We want to create.
+Because we simply enjoy it.

+- Resonance or participation is never guarenteed, but we strive to be a community where you can share, experiment, and play with new ideas or creations.

+---

+## create self-sufficient home & community 🏡

+- Create and use our own tech stack: from hardware to software.

+- Our own Twitter, Instagram, AWS, phone hardware, network hardware, etc.

+- Same vibe as living off the land (we want to do that eventually too).
+We want to survive.
+We want to protect.

+- We want a home.
+We want a community.
+With roots in physical places, yet strong enough to transcend the physical.

+---